chrisdavidmills/django_diy_blog/MarkingGuide.md

 * Index page (4 marks total)
   * 2 marks if it is displayed from URL **/blog/**
   * 2 marks if it is displayed from root URL **/**

+## Tests

+They need to write basic tests to verify:

+* All model fields have the correct label and length (10 marks total)
+  * 0.5 marks for each function to check field verbose name and length for BlogAuthor (user, bio), Blog (name, author, description, post_date), BlogComment (description, author, post_date, blog)
+* All models have the expected object name (9 marks total)
+  * 2 marks for each function to check that the string value of BlogAuthor (2), Blog (2) are as expected.
+  * 5 marks if the BlogComment function checks that the Blog comment is the description truncated to 75 characters.
+* Models return the expected URL from ``get_absolute_url()`` (4 marks total)
+  * 2 marks each for test functios in Blog and Comment
+* Tests for the list of all blogs (8 marks total)
+  * 2 marks for test that list page available at */blog/blogs*
+  * 2 marks for test that list page available at named URL 'blogs" via ``reverse()`` function.
+  * 2 marks for test that shows the view used the expected template (e.g. the default).
+  * 2 marks for test that verifies the view paginates blogs in sets of 5 (just test the first page)